A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 The first presumptive positive coronavirus case has appeared in Washington, DC, according to a March 7 news release from the office of the mayor.

-Florida identified two new presumptive positive cases, according to a March 7 tweet from the Florida Department of Health.
-One new case was in Okaloosa County and one was in Volusia County, the tweet said.
-Both people have a recent history of travel and are in isolation, according to the tweet.
+Florida identified three new presumptive positive cases on March 7, according to the Florida Department of Health.
+The new cases are in Manatee, Okaloosa and Volusia counties, the department said.
+All three patients were in isolation and the Okaloosa and Volusia patients have a recent history of travel, the department said.

 Two people have died, marking the first deaths outside California and Washington state, the state Department of Health said in a March 6 news release.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.